-Besides our regular blogs about research visits and case studies, here are other outputs from CHIME activities and related research projects team members have been involved in during the course of the project.
+Besides our regular blogs about research visits and case studies, here are around 20 other outputs from CHIME activities and related research projects team members have been involved in during the course of the project.
 We are adding further information and links as and when they become available.
 Most of these outputs are available in open access format, so click on the relevant link to read or download.

 Nicholas Gebhardt, ‘A time for jazz: history and narrative in Alan Lomax’s Mister Jelly Roll.’
 In Fagge, R., and Pillai, N., eds.
 New Jazz Conceptions: History, Theory, Practice.
 London: Routledge.